francoiskroll/FramebyFrame/DOCUMENTATION.md

 * **exportPath**: full path to export file.
 It will create a pdf.
 Accordingly, exportPath must finish with .pdf.

+### rawToMiddur(...)

+Converts frame-by-frame data (a RAWs.csv file) into middur data (a middur.csv file).

+* **ffpath**: full path to _RAWs.csv.

+* **zebpath**: full path to Zebralab .xls results file.

+* **freezing**: minimum Δ pixel for a frame to be counted as active.
+Any Δ pixel below the freezing threshold is considered inactive.
+Default is 3.

+* **burst**: minimum Δ pixel for a frame to be counted as active.
+Any Δ pixel above the burst threshold is considered inactive.
+Default is 200.

+* **exportOrNo**: whether or not (TRUE or FALSE) to export the middur data to a csv file.
+TRUE writes a file called YYMMDD_BX_middur.csv in the ffpath folder.
+Default is FALSE.

 # Troubleshooting

 Here are leads for troubleshooting.
 If this does not help in your case, let me know where you are stuck by raising an issue (`Issues` at the top > `New issue`) or get in touch with me.